Ritual Herbalism Podcast

 Ritual Herbalism is a podcast devoted to exploring how we heal in relationship with the Earth, our ancestors, and ourselves.
 Hosted by herbalist, flower essence practitioner, and educator Lupo Passero, each episode invites you to slow down, tune in, and remember your place within nature’s rhythm—through the lens of plant medicine, ritual, and ancestral remembrance.

-Welcome back to Ritual Herbalism—a podcast exploring the sacred threads of plant medicine, ancestral memory, and the ways we return to ourselves through earth-centered ritual.
+Welcome back to the Ritual Herbalism Podcast—a podcast exploring the sacred threads of plant medicine, seasonal wisdom, and the ways we return to ourselves through earth-centered ritual.

 Episode Themes: